Annie Get Your Gun (film): Production history

 Betty Garrett was considered as Garland's replacement, but her contract with the studio had expired and her agent asked for too much money for her to return.
 Ginger Rogers lobbied hard for the role, but the producers felt she was too mature and glamorous for the part.
 According to Rogers, studio head L.B.
 Mayer told her, "You stay in your silk stockings and high heels, Ginger.
 This part isn't for you."
-Betty Hutton, Paramount's top musical comedy star, pleaded for the role with both MGM and her home studio.
-A loan-out deal was brokered and Hutton won the part of Annie Oakley.
-Shooting resumed after five months, with George Sidney replacing Charles Walters as director.
+Betty Hutton pleaded for the role with both MGM and Paramount, her home studio, where she was the top musical comedy star.
+A loan-out deal was brokered between MGM and Paramount and Hutton won the part of Annie Oakley.
+After a five month hiatus, shooting resumed with George Sidney replacing Charles Walters as director.
+Production resumed in July, 1949 and lasted until September.

 According to Betty Hutton, she was treated coldly by most of the cast and crew because she had replaced Garland.
 During an interview with Robert Osborne (first telecast on Turner Classic Movies "Private Screenings" on July 18, 2000), she recalled the other cast members being hostile and the MGM management as so unappreciative they neglected to invite her to the New York premiere.
 By all accounts, Hutton clashed with co-star Howard Keel.
 Years later, Keel recalled Hutton as "a scene stealer" and "insecure".
 In his autobiography Only Make Believe: My Life in Show Business, Keel wrote that on one occasion Hutton was upset because she felt Keel was upstaging her and they reshot the scene 35 times until she was satisfied with it.
 Hutton wrote in her memoir Backstage You Can Have that Keel was a "green horn" who tried to pull focus from her performance.
-Reportedly, she felt the only major cast member who treated her with any kindness and respect was Louis Calhern.
+She reportedly felt the only major cast member who treated her with kindness and respect was Louis Calhern.
 Hutton also stated that one day Judy Garland visited the set and when Hutton greeted her with a bouncy "Hiya', Judy!", she was brought up short by a seething string of profanities from Garland.
 Years later, the two women became friendly while each was performing in Las Vegas.
 According to Hutton, Garland admitted to her that she never felt she was right for the part of Annie and had been relieved when Hutton took over.

-Only two production numbers were completed with Garland, "Doin' What Comes Naturally" and the elaborate "I'm an Indian, Too" and these were officially released by MGM for the first time in the 1994 documentary That's Entertainment III.
+Only two production numbers were completed with Garland, "Doin' What Comes Naturally" and the elaborate "I'm an Indian, Too."
+MGM officially released these for the first time in the 1994 documentary That's Entertainment III.
 All of Garland's studio prerecordings for the film exist and were officially released by Rhino Records in 2000 for the film's first complete and remastered soundtrack CD, alongside Betty Hutton's renditions of the same numbers from the film.